-• a Standard ACDP under the procedures set forth in 340-216-0066 if the source fits one of the criteria of Part C hereof.
+• a Standard ACDP under the procedures set forth in 340-216-0066 if the source fits one of the criteria of Part C or does not qualify for a Simple ACDP.

-1. Aerospace or Aerospace Parts Manufacturing
+1. ***Aerospace or Aerospace Parts Manufacturing subject to RACT as regulated by division 232

 2. Aluminum, Copper, and Other Nonferrous Foundries subject to an Area Source NESHAP